A Mentor’s Advice: It’s Okay If You Haven't Figured It All Out

 “I have always had a love for education,” Justin notes.
 “I feel we need more people involved in STEM as a whole because the workforce is moving away from traditional labor jobs and moving towards STEM fields.”
 Justin’s right—according to the U.S. Census Bureau, STEM jobs have grown 79 percent since 1990.
 “Mentoring through UTC STEM U has been a great way for me to help foster a sense of curiosity in STEM,” he explains.

-UTC STEM U will begin to recruit mentors and mentees for its second cohort this summer.
+UTC STEM U is recruiting mentors and mentees for its second cohort now.
 Learn more about the program and how you can inspire the next generation of STEM professionals.